PREPARES YOU FOR:

 A career in manufacturing, including the basics of welding, fabrication, computer numerical control (CNC) machine operation, computeraided drafting and design and machining.

 Make your future unique with handson training in a variety of skilled areas.
 With a degree in advanced manufacturing technology, you could play an important part in a variety of careers within the manufacturing cycle, from design to production and delivery.
 Build on previous experience or begin your hands-on education at DMACC.
 In this program, you’ll learn the basics of welding, fabrication, computer numerical control (CNC) machine operation, computer-aided drafting and design, machining and workplace skills.
-All it takes is two years to earn your Associate of Applied Science degree.
+All it takes is two years to earn your Associate in Applied Science degree.